paulveillard/cybersecurity-secure-software-supplychain-lifecyle/supply-chain-security-best-practices.md

-# Supply Chain Security: How to Protect Containerized Applications
+# Supply Chain Security Best Practices: How to Protect Containerized Applications

 Managing today’s software — composed of a combination of open source code, in-house code, and third-party code — has elevated the application risk from design and build through production and management.
 With more points of vulnerability within today’s software supply chain, the number of attacks has grown exponentially.